 Phone won’t last 6 hours normal use without dying?
-It’s infuriating for a regular use phone.
-A phone in Airplane mode with minimal apps will last much longer.
-Set up a charging plug in the car so it charges while you’re recording video and battery is no longer any concern.
+That may be infuriating for your primary phone, but a phone in Airplane mode with minimal apps will last much longer.
+Set up a specific charging port in the car so it’s easy to charge while you’re recording video and battery is no longer any concern.

 1) Old, and slow:

 As older phones age they get slower and slower.
 New apps get more demanding, more are running in the background, and the phone is chock full of data/information/spying/etc.

 A track camera can always be in airplane mode, the phone doesn’t try to look for service or worry about a sim card, it’s doing less.